AntonMolchanov/sum-up/README.md

 To make DELETE request you would need to pass an ID of the entity you want to delete.

 It's easy, let's say I want to delete Pleasure with id `ksoiwe53oo34o`, so I would need to send DELETE request with URL `/api/pleasures/ksoiwe53oo34o`

+### OPTIONAL TASK
+If you try to register a user you would face with the issue.
+If user succesfully registered - nothing changes on the page.
+No redirection, no form reset, but user creds are successfully saved in DB and server responded.

+So the optional task is to fix this unexpected behaviour and make redirection to `/login` page after successful registration.

+## Test task submission
+1) Make a fork of out repo into your profile
+2) Make your changes to your
+3) Send us a link to your deployed application instance